bradyscode/placeholder-image-api/README.md

 The user can input any size image they want and be returned an image that is that size from the endpoint of /noaspectratio/{width}/{height}

 # TODO
-- Finish algorithm to find image that is closest to desiered aspect ratio based on passed in width and height
+- Finish algorithm that gets image for client closest to their desired aspect ratio

 # SOURCES